tonib/kaichronicles/README.md

 There is (unfished) documentation for [rules](doc/README-mechanics.md) and [object formats](doc/README-objects.md).

-The game rules implementation are at src/www/controller/mechanics/.
+The game rules implementation are at src/ts/controller/mechanics and src/www/controller/mechanics/.

 If you add "?debug=true" to the game URL, they will appear some debug tools.
 You also can use the browser Developer Tools to prepare the Action Chart to test sections.